 In order to process your request, you will need to provide:

-• sufficient information to identify you, that is your name, address and contact details;
+• sufficient information to identify you: that is, your name, address and contact details;

 • proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill); and